maraisr/retry/readme.md

 <sup>

-This is free to use software, but if you do like it, consisder supporting me ❤️
+This is free to use software, but if you do like it, consider supporting me ❤️

 [![sponsor me](https://badgen.net/badge/icon/sponsor?icon=github&label&color=gray)](https://github.com/sponsors/maraisr)
 [![buy me a coffee](https://badgen.net/badge/icon/buymeacoffee?icon=buymeacoffee&label&color=gray)](https://www.buymeacoffee.com/marais)